nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_latency.rst

 Use the |ble_latency| to:

-* Lower the Bluetooth LE connection latency when :ref:`nrf_desktop_config_channel` is in use (low latency ensures a quick data exchange).
+* Lower the Bluetooth LE connection latency either when :ref:`nrf_desktop_config_channel` is in use or when a firmware update is received by the :ref:`nrf_desktop_smp` (low latency ensures quick data exchange).
+* Request setting the initial connection parameters for a new Bluetooth connection.
 * Keep the connection latency low for the LLPM (Low Latency Packet Mode) connections to improve performance.
 * Disconnect the Bluetooth Central if the connection has not been secured in the predefined amount of time after the connection occurred.